xieweiAlex/English_Learning/words/2024/words-Aug-24.md

 > vivid, absurd, "outrageous", hilarious expressions.

 He was **down in the dumps** after losing his job.
+The FED in the US **taking a backseat**, their options become constrained by what's going on on the fiscal side.

 If they want to keep their license they will **toe the party line**.